 If you’re anything like us, you like to explore and make the most of your time when you’re somewhere new, not lounge around on a beach.
 Since temperatures were comfortable and the sun was shining, we could explore as much of Malta as we liked without the weather affecting our plans.

 With fewer tourists visiting Malta in Winter, that inevitably means accommodation is cheaper and there will be more rooms and rentals to choose from.
-As usual, we used Airbnb on our Winter visit and found prices were very reasonable and that we were spoilt for choice.
-We ended up choosing a beautiful townhouse in Floriana, a few minutes walk from the centre of Valletta.
+We used Airbnb on our Winter visit and found prices were very reasonable and that we were spoilt for choice.
+We ended up choosing a beautiful townhouse in Floriana (regretfully no longer available), a few minutes walk from the centre of Valletta.

 The bus network in Malta is surprisingly extensive, with buses reaching most parts of the main two islands with at least hourly services.
-That’s not to say the service is the most reliable (during our visit, buses rarely arrived/departed on time), but at least there is a service of some sort.
+That’s not to say the service is the most reliable (during our visit, buses rarely arrived or departed on time), but at least there is a service of some sort.

 Obviously, with fewer tourists visiting Malta in Winter, competition for seats on buses is greatly reduced.
 Even better though is that fares during the Winter season are 25% cheaper than they are in Summer months.